-Insulin syringes/needles have no Copayment if purchased within ninety (90) days of insulin purchase.
+Insulin syringes/needles have no Copayment and/or Cost Sharing if purchased within ninety (90) days of insulin purchase.
 All other supplies will be subject to applicable Cost Sharing, Copayment and/or Deductible.

 II.
 Providers

 The following are Providers under this section: